 - The thunderstorms needs to during the nighttime.
 Of course, the skies need to be very dark and clear.
+There can’t be much light pollution which would wash out sprites.
 Avoid bright moonlight.

-- The storm should be in the distance (100 to 200 miles away), so clouds do not block the sky.
+- The storm should be in the distance (100 to 200 miles away), so clouds do not block the sky and you have an unobstructed view.
 Ideally, the storm is moving out of the region or along a distant horizon so that you can see above the cloud tops.
 Use weather radar to track a storm.